Are you fit enough to foster children?

 How easily could you change the way you work with different placements?

-If you feel fostering children is for you, there are opportunities for everyone, regardless of your gender, sexual orientation, ethnicity, age, faith, dis – ability or relationship status.
+If you feel fostering a child or older children is for you, there are opportunities for everyone, regardless of your gender, sexual orientation, ethnicity, age, faith, dis–ability or relationship status.

 Agencies are looking for people with enough time, energy, patience, and the ability to relate well with a child and the people involved in their care.